5 Things I wish I knew before I started Freelancing

 • Do I enjoy the relationship between me and the client?

 I usually keep a notebook in which I’ve answered these questions many times before.
 Every time the answers are slightly different.
+And as time goes on you’ll gain the clarity you need to make your decision.

 But what about actually finding the ideal client?